 The provision for warranty obligations represents the Company's best estimate of repair and/or replacement costs to correct product failures.
 The sales returns and allowances provision represents the Company's best estimate of the value of the products sold in the current financial year that may be returned in a future year.
-The Company accrues for product warranties and sales returns and allowances at the time the product is delivered.
+The stock rotation provision represents the Company's best estimate of the value of the products sold in the current financial year that may be a future year.
+The stock rotation provision represents the Company's best estimate of the value of the products sold in the current financial year that may be exchanged for alternative products in a future year.
+The Company accrues for product warranties, stock rotation, and sales returns and allowances at the time the product is delivered.